 It’s true – honesty is the best policy!
-A lot of kids don’t like their fruits and veggies, but I believe hiding spinach in brownies or other sweet treats can be deceptive and backfire on you.
+A lot of kids don’t like their fruits and veggies, but hiding spinach in brownies or other sweet treats is deceptive and can backfire on parents.
 Instead, be direct and use food to teach kids about new flavors and cuisines.
-For example, Juicy Juice has 16 100% juice flavor varieties.
-Make mealtime educational, and ask, “Where do Kiwis come from?” or “What color is Salmon?”
+For example, Juicy Juice has sixteen 100% juice flavor varieties.
+Make mealtime educational, and ask, “Where do kiwis come from?” or “What color is salmon?”
 Describe not only the taste, but fun facts about fruits and other new foods to curious minds.
-Remember, as parents and guardians, we must continue exposing them to new foods and flavors.
+Remember, it’s important to continue exposing kids to new foods and flavors.
 Diverse diets are healthy diets, after all!

 Be a “Smoothie Operator”

 Smoothies are a surefire way to get kids a well-balanced meal, especially for breakfast.
 Start with a base of ice in the blender—that’s what keeps it cold.
 Next, layer in your liquids, such as whole milk Greek yogurt, which provides the protein to keep kids feeling full.
 Then, you’ll pour in the Juicy Juice – that adds flavor and helps everything blend together.
 The fun part about making smoothies is that you can introduce kids to a ton of new flavors – mix and match or taste test a new one each week.
 Juicy Juice has sixteen different varieties- including kid-favorites like Apple or unique flavor combinations like Orange Tangerine and Passion Dragonfruit.
 Last up, add some sliced banana for fruit and kale for greens and minerals.
 Blend, pour and go!
 Boom, your kid will leave the house totally fortified.